 FCC Part 15 Subpart G – Access Broadband over Power Line.
 The FCC definition is “A carrier current system, operating as an unintentional radiator, that sends radio frequency energy by conduction over electric power lines that are not owned, operated or controlled by an electric service provider.
 The electric power lines may be aerial (overhead), underground, or inside the walls, floors or ceilings of user premises.
 In-House BPL devices may establish closed networks within a user’s premises or provide connections to Access BPL networks, or both.”

 FCC Part 15 Subpart H – Television Band Devices.
 The FCC definition is “Intentional radiators that operate on an unlicensed basis on available channels in the broadcast television frequency bands at 54–60 MHz (TV channel 2), 76–88 MHz (TV channels 5 and 6), 174–216 MHz (TV channels 7–13), 470–608 MHz (TV channels 14–36) and 614–698 MHz (TV channels 38–51).”

 For more information on FCC Compliance Testing, please click on one of the following links:

-Keystone Compliance assists manufacturers with FCC Part 15 compliance.
-Testing to FCC Part 15 includes conducted emissions and radiated emissions.
-Additional testing might be required given the nature of the product.
-Please contact us for more information on how Keystone Compliance can assist you with identifying and fulfilling your FCC Part 15 needs.
+Keystone Compliance assists manufacturers with FCC compliance.
+Testing to FCC rules Part 15 includes conducted emissions and radiated emissions.
+Additional FCC testing might be required given the nature of the product.
+Please contact us for more information on how Keystone Compliance can assist you with Part 15 of the FCC rules by identifying and fulfilling your FCC Part 15 needs.